Fake ads, manipulated photos: Abu Dhabi tenants duped by fraudulent real estate agents

 A representative from a leading property portal said they are working with Abu Dhabi authorities to bring about a change in the emirate’s rental sector as well.

 When Mohammed Azhar was house hunting in the Al Raha area last year, he encountered similar deceptive practices by several agents.
 “When you see a listing on the website, you call the agent and they invite you for a viewing,” he said.
-“You look at it and it is a great apartment but the next day they say it is already gone.
-They then show you several apartments, many of them which are already rented and then get back to you saying they is all taken.
+“You look at it and it is a great apartment but the next day, they say it is already gone.
+Then, they show you several apartments, many of them which are already rented and then get back to you saying they are all taken.
 So they just string you along until you run out of time and patience and are ready to settle for some subpar property.”

 Jeff Raju Kuruvilla, the CEO of Manifest Real Estate, said he often gets clients who are frustrated by their search.
 “One such client visited a property based on an online listing and while standing outside the house, the agent informed him that the requested property had already been sold,” he said.
 “Alternative options were available but at a higher price point.
 As a result, he contacted me, having previously purchased properties in Dubai through me, to assist in exploring alternate choices in the same area in Abu Dhabi.”

 According to Ari, house hunters should be alert when checking for listings.
-“We have introduced tools, such as Data Guru, that unlock insights and data about properties to allow better decision-making, offering a one-stop solution for all the information home seekers are typically looking for,” he said.
-“We also have Super Agent, to ensure the best possible information with the most up-to-date listings in the market.”
+“We have introduced tools, such as Data Guru, that unlock insights and data about properties to allow better decision-making, offering a one-stop solution for all the information that home seekers are typically looking for,” he said.
+"We also have Super Agent, agents who ensure the most up-to-date listings in the market."

 ALSO READ: